Shoray2002/babylon-extrude/README.md

 # Babylon Extrude

-This is a simple Babylon.js application that allows users to extrude a cube from its faces to modify its shape
+This is a simple Babylon.js application that allows users to extrude or intrude a cube from its faces to modify its shape

 <!-- demo video -->
 <img alt="Demo" src="./assets/demo.gif" width="800px">